aprsworld/mqttLocalLogger/postProcessJsonToCSV.README.md

 ## --progress-indicator

-Add a report every 1,000 input records and reports the count and the timestamp being processed.
+Add a report every 1,000 input records and reports the count and the timestamp being processed to stderr.

 ## example